Met4FoF/agentMET4FOF/README.md

 … and more!

-## 📖Documentation and video tutorials
+## 📖Documentation and screencasts

 Extended
 [documentation can be found on ReadTheDocs](https://agentmet4fof.readthedocs.io).

-### Video tutorial series
+### Screencast series

 Additionally, we provide some
-[video tutorials based on agentMET4FOF 0.4.1 on the project homepage ](https://www.ptb.de/empir2018/met4fof/information-communication/video-portal/) in the section _Tutorials for the multi-agent system agentMET4FOF_.
+[screencasts based on agentMET4FOF 0.4.1 on the project homepage ](https://www.ptb.de/empir2018/met4fof/information-communication/video-portal/) in the section _Tutorials for the multi-agent system agentMET4FOF_.
 You can self-register on the linked page and get started immediately.
 The video series